qdrant/landing_page/qdrant-landing/content/articles/dataset-quality.md

 Of course you can train a model or a bunch of models capable of looking for anomalies, e.g. autoencoder and a classifier on it.
 However, this is again a resource intensive task, both in time and manual labour, since you need to label data for classification.

-An alternative approach would be to use a pre-trained model capable of producing embeddings for your data and measure the distances between them.
+An alternative approach would be to use a pre-trained model to produce embeddings for your data and then measure the distances between them.
 The idea is to find the objects that are farthest from the anchor.
 Assume we want to search for anything other than a single bed in «Single beds».
-We can take the name of the category as an anchor, calculate anchor embedding.
+- Take the name of the category as an anchor, calculate the anchor embedding.
-Calculate embeddings for images of every object placed into this category.
+- Calculate embeddings for images of each object placed into this category.
-Compare obtained anchor and objects embeddings.
+- Compare obtained anchor and objects embeddings.
+- Find the furthest.

-For instance, we can do it with [CLIP](sentence-transformers/clip-ViT-B-32-multilingual-v1) model.
+For instance, we can do it with the [CLIP](sentence-transformers/clip-ViT-B-32-multilingual-v1) model.

 {{< figure src=https://storage.googleapis.com/demo-dataset-quality-public/article/category_vs_image.png caption="Category vs. Image" >}}